← Home

 Plans for the future

-I’m also aging, which is unavoidable.
+I am ageing which is unavoidable.
 I know that as I approach my 40s my ability to recover from exercise will start to decline.
 I think that I will need to drop my “strength circuit” routine sometime in my late thirties and return to a split routine to give my body more time to recover.
-I’m not sure what this will look like, but I plan to retain Convict Conditioning as the backbone of my training and to reintroduce cardio via running if I can or cycling if I cannot run.
+I’m not sure what this will look like, but I plan to retain Convict Conditioning as the backbone of my training and to manage cardio amongst this.

 I am looking forward to continuing to exercise well into my middle-age and hopefully beyond.